List of kampo herbs

-Kampō (or Kanpō, 漢方) medicine is the Japanese study and adaptation of traditional Chinese medicine.
-In 1967, the Japanese Ministry of Health, Labour and Welfare approved four kampo medicines for reimbursement under the National Health Insurance (NHI) program.
-In 1976, 82 kampo medicines were approved by the Ministry of Health, Labour and Welfare.
-Currently, 148 kampo medicines are approved for reimbursement.
+Kampō (漢方) is the Japanese study and adaptation of traditional Chinese medicine.
+In 1967, the Ministry of Health, Labour and Welfare of Japan approved four kampō medicines for reimbursement under the National Health Insurance (NHI) program.
+In 1976, 82 kampō medicines were approved by the Ministry of Health, Labour and Welfare.
+Currently, 148 kampō medicines are approved for reimbursement.

-The 14th edition of the Japanese Pharmacopoeia (JP) (日本薬局方 Nihon yakkyokuhō) lists 165 herbal ingredients that are approved to be used in kampo remedies.
+The 14th edition of the Japanese Pharmacopoeia (日本薬局方, Nihon yakkyokuhō) lists 165 herbal ingredients that are approved to be used in kampō remedies.

-Tsumura (ツムラ) is the leading maker making 128 of the 148 kampo medicines.
+(ツムラ, Tsumura) is the leading maker making 128 of the 148 kampo medicines.
 The "count" column shows in how many of these 128 formulae the herb is found.
-The most common herb is Glycyrrhizae Radix (Chinese liquorice root).
+The most common herb is Glycyrrhizae radix (Chinese licorice root).
 It is in 94 of the 128 Tsumura formulae.
-Other common herbs are Zingiberis Rhizoma (ginger) (51 of 128 formulae) and Paeoniae Radix (Chinese peony root) (44 of 128 formulae).
+Other common herbs are ginger (51 of 128 formulae) and the root of Paeonia lactiflora (Chinese peony, 44 of 128 formulae).